 Nodes are the building blocks of GLAMpipe.
 The idea of a node is that each node makes one, relatively simple thing with the data or file.
 By chaining nodes one can make different transformations to the data.

-There are four groups of nodes:
+There are three groups of nodes:

 A user can create a project that contains everything that is used in the project.